 The Company historically has funded its operations principally from proceeds from issuances of equity and debt securities.
 The Company will require significant additional capital to make the investments it needs to execute its longer-term business plan, beyond the potential proceeds that could be reasonably generated from its ATM program and Committed Purchase Agreement with Lincoln given the Company's current trading volume on Nasdaq.
 The Company's ability to successfully raise sufficient funds through the sale of debt or equity securities when needed is subject to many risks and uncertainties and, future equity issuances would result in dilution to existing stockholders and any future debt securities may contain covenants that limit the Company's operations or ability to enter into certain transactions.
-See Note 20, "Events After the Balance Sheet Date - Sale of Ordinary Shares", for a discussion of issuance of additional shares in October 2023.
+See Note 13, "Capital Stock," for a discussion of the issuance of additional shares in October 2023.